PIC4SeR/Social-Nav-Metrics-Matching/README.md

   style="display: inline-block;"/>
 </p>

-The human metrics were collected via survey, survey that can be viewed at this [link](https://docs.google.com/forms/d/e/1FAIpQLSf_Dl9Fxwj-b9akZzA06BRVu8GOQalZP8z9UsHuONQnMncChA/viewform?usp=dialog)
+The human metrics were collected via survey, survey that can be viewed at this [link](https://docs.google.com/forms/d/e/1FAIpQLSf_Dl9Fxwj-b9akZzA06BRVu8GOQalZP8z9UsHuONQnMncChA/viewform?usp=dialog).
+This is an exact copy of the original survey, the original isn't shown to avoid tampering with the answers given.

 ##